deadlysyn/splinter/README.md

 hit connection or other resource limits.

 The idea is to integrate this with your monitoring solution.
-You can monitor the HTTP status code, graph `seconds_elapsed`, etc. This could be done via direct polling (if you expose the endpoint) or via an internal process (even a concourse pipeline) which periodically polls the endpoint internally, adjusts as needed, then submits upstream to New Relic or similar.
+You can monitor the HTTP status code (if any tested service fails, you'll get a non-200 response), graph `seconds_elapsed` (spot anomalies over time), etc. This could be done via direct polling (if you expose the endpoint) or via an internal process (even a concourse pipeline) which periodically polls the endpoint internally, formats as needed, then submits upstream to New Relic or similar.

 # References